Trademark Software: Everything You Need to Know

 You'll also be asked to provide dates for when you began to sell your software outside of your home state.
 In most cases, due to the nature of online application stores, these dates are almost always the same.
 If you haven't used your intended trademark yet, but you have a bona fide intent to do so, check "Yes" in the "Intent to Use" section.

 If you need help with trademark software, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.